darktable-org/dtdocs/content/module-reference/utility-modules/darkroom/global-color-picker.md

 : If you hover the mouse over the "delete" button of one of the live sample entries, the selected region for that sample will be highlighted in the image preview.

-display sample areas on image
+display samples on image/vectorscope
-: When this checkbox is ticked, live sample locations are visually indicated on the image.
+: When this checkbox is ticked, live sample locations are visually indicated on the image and the vectorscope view of the [histogram](../shared/histogram.md#vectorscope) module.

-restrict histogram to selection
+restrict scope to selection
-: When this checkbox is ticked, only the values of the selected area or point are taken into account by the main histogram at the top of the right hand panel.
+: When this checkbox is ticked, only the values of the selected area or point are taken into account by the regular and waveform views of the [histogram](../shared/histogram.md) module.
 This allows you to see what tonal values are present in the selected area.
-This option applies to both the regular and waveform histograms.